ninapavlich/sitecomber/README.md

 http://localhost:8000/admin/

-Log in with the credentials you provided when you ran the 'createsuperuser' command.
+Log in with the credentials you provided when you ran the 'changepassword' command.

 To bootstrap the frontend for development: